Murder by Numbers: Critical reception

-Reviews for the film were generally mixed.
-The review aggregator website Rotten Tomatoes reported that 31% of critics have given the film a positive review based on 128 reviews, with an average rating of 5.30/10.
+Reviews for the film were mixed-to-negative.
+The review aggregator website Rotten Tomatoes reported that 30% of critics have given the film a positive review based on 128 reviews, with an average rating of 5.30/10.
 The site's critics consensus reads, "A predictable police procedural that works better as a character study rather than a thriller."
 On Metacritic, the film has a weighted average score of 50 out of 100 based on 35 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Roger Ebert awarded three stars out of a possible four, stating: "Bullock does a good job here of working against her natural likability, creating a character you'd like to like, and could like, if she weren't so sad, strange and turned in upon herself.
 She throws herself into police work not so much because she's dedicated as because she needs the distraction, needs to keep busy and be good to assure herself of her worth.
 As she draws the net closer, and runs into more danger and more official opposition, the movie more or less helplessly starts thinking to itself about that cliff above the sea, but at least the climax shows us that Bullock can stay in character no matter what."